abhishekraut01/DailyCode/Databases/Design_Darabase_basic/readme.md

 ## many to many relation
 - user should able to follow other users

-## contact details
-- user will have contact details

 ## notification
 - user will have notification